Upstate New York: Agriculture

-A number of agricultural products are grown in Upstate New York, including dairy, corn, hay, fruits, cabbage, and potatoes.
+A number of agricultural products are grown in upstate New York, including dairy, corn, hay, fruits, cabbage, and potatoes.
 The region has a significant dairy industry, and New York State is the largest producer of yogurt, cottage cheese, and sour cream and third-largest producer of dairy overall in the United States.
-Chobani, the largest producer of yogurt in the United States, is located in Upstate New York.
+Chobani, the largest producer of yogurt in the United States, is located in upstate New York.
 The region is also a significant producer of wine.
-New York State produces the second most wine of any state, the majority of wine produced being from Upstate Regions (85% of which was produced in the area surrounding the Finger Lakes).
+New York State produces the second most wine of any state, the majority of wine produced being from upstate regions (85% of which was produced in the area surrounding the Finger Lakes).
 New York State is also the second-largest producer of apples, snap peas, maple syrup, and cabbage in the United States, with agricultural output of these goods being highest in upstate counties.

 Manufacturing

 Upstate New York also has a significant manufacturing sector.
 A number of semiconductor manufacturers are located in the region, including the headquarters and a manufacturing facility of GlobalFoundries, the world's fourth largest semiconductor manufacturer, in Malta, in Saratoga County.
 Other facilities entering the region include a Micron location in Clay, in Onondaga County, and a Wolfspeed facility in Marcy, in Oneida County.
-In addition to semiconductor manufacturing, Upstate New York has notable glass production.
+In addition to semiconductor manufacturing, upstate New York has notable glass production.
 Corning Inc., one of the largest glassmakers in the world and the developer of Gorilla Glass, is located in Corning, New York.
 In the late nineteenth century, the region was considered one of the centers of glassmaking in the country, earning Corning the name "The Crystal City".
 Other manufacturing includes Tesla's Gigafactory 2 in Buffalo.

+Energy

+Upstate New York has a significant energy sector, and the region accounts for over half of the energy production in the state.
+The majority of upstate electricity produced comes from nuclear and renewable sources.
+In 2017, these sources accounted for 91% of energy produced in the upstate region, as defined by the New York State Independent Systems Operator.
+New York State as a whole is the third highest producer of hydroelectric power in the United States, the majority of which is produced in upstate.
+The third-largest conventional hydroelectric power plant in the United States, Robert Moses Niagara Hydroelectric Power Plant, is located in the region.
+Upstate New York also produces all of the state's nuclear energy, and all three of New York State's Nuclear Power Plants are located upstate after the closure of the Indian Point Energy Center in 2021.
+Nuclear Power, the second largest in-state mode of electricity generation, is produced at the James A. FitzPatrick Nuclear Power Plant and the Nine Mile Nuclear Power Plant, both in Scriba, and the R.E.
+Ginna Plant, in Ontario, NY.
+Other major modes of energy production in the region include wind, and natural gas.